Sistrunk Procedure (Thyroglossal Duct Cyst)

 ANESTHESIA: General endotracheal, neck extended over shoulder roll

 INDICATIONS: The patient is a .PTAGE-year-old .PTSEX with a *** cm midline neck cyst consistent with thyroglossal duct cyst.
 [Ultrasound confirmed normal thyroid in expected location.]
-[No prior excision / Recurrent (prior excision ***).]
+[No prior excision / Recurrent (prior excision ***, 60281 applies).]
 Risks including recurrence, nerve injury, and wound complications discussed.
 Informed consent obtained.

 FINDINGS: Thyroglossal duct cyst *** cm, midline, adherent to hyoid.
-Tract followed superiorly through hyoid to foramen cecum.
-Central hyoid *** cm resected en bloc.
-Tract ligated at foramen cecum.
+Tract followed to tongue base; central hyoid *** cm resected en bloc.
+Core of tongue base musculature (*** mm) excised with tract to foramen cecum.
 Cyst excised intact.

 DESCRIPTION OF PROCEDURE:

 Patient supine, neck extended.
-Transverse incision *** cm in neck crease overlying cyst.
+Transverse incision *** cm in neck crease.
 Subplatysmal flaps elevated.
-Cyst identified and dissected from strap muscles with cuff of tissue.
-Tract followed to hyoid.
-Central hyoid *** cm divided bilaterally with bone cutters and removed en bloc with cyst.
-Tract followed through tongue base musculature toward foramen cecum.
-Core of musculature excised.
+Cyst dissected free from strap muscles with cuff of tissue.
+Tract followed to hyoid; central portion (~1-1.5 cm) divided bilaterally with bone cutters and removed en bloc with cyst.
+Tract followed through tongue base musculature with [intraoral finger guidance].
+Core of tongue base musculature (~*** mm) excised en bloc with tract.
 Tract suture-ligated at most superior extent with 2-0 Vicryl.
-Specimen (cyst, hyoid segment, and tract) removed intact and sent to pathology.
+[Pharynx entered at foramen cecum; mucosal opening closed with interrupted 4-0 Vicryl.]
+Specimen (cyst, hyoid segment, tract) removed intact; superior margin marked with suture and sent to pathology.
 Wound irrigated.
-Strap muscles approximated with 3-0 Vicryl, platysma with 3-0 Vicryl, skin with 4-0 Monocryl.
+Strap muscles approximated with 3-0 Vicryl, platysma 3-0 Vicryl, skin 4-0 Monocryl.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: Minimal

-SPECIMENS: Thyroglossal duct cyst with hyoid segment and tract to pathology
+SPECIMENS: Thyroglossal duct cyst with hyoid segment and tongue base tract to pathology; superior margin marked

 COMPLICATIONS: None